HuyaneMatsu/hata/docs/intro/Chapter0_Introduction.md

 One of the unique features of the wrapper is that it can run multiple clients at the same time and all of them can execute requests through each other as well.
-They might be standalone but internally they all share resource between each other and the bot meet only when an event is dispatched (each bot uses the same dispatch event parser).
+The clients might be standalone but internally they all share the same resources.